Former President Obama visits the White House for the first time in 5 years

 In addition to Obama's attendance at the event, Biden had lunch with the former president.
 Their meeting comes just over three weeks after Obama announced testing positive for COVID-19.

-"They are real friends, not just Washington friends," Psaki said, "I'm sure they will talk about events in the world as well as their families and personal lives."
+"They are real friends, not just Washington friends," White House press secretary Jen Psaki said.
+"I'm sure they will talk about events in the world as well as their families and personal lives."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.